manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 }
 ```

-A select list containing all German counties is rendered if we previously selected `de` \(for **Germany**\).
-In all other cases a simple text input is shown to user in which they can enter their county freely.
+A select list containing all German states is rendered if we previously selected `de` \(for **Germany**\) as our country.
+In all other cases a simple text input is shown to user in which they can enter their state freely.
 However, careful consideration should be given when to use the **ternary operator**: it can become a little hard to read quickly if complex JSX is used.

 ### Logical AND \(`&&`\) and Logical OR \(`||`\)

 The **Logical Operator** seems to resemble the **Ternary Operator** at first glance, but it is even shorter and more precise.
-As opposed to the **Ternary operator**, a second "else" case is not needed and can be skipped.
+As opposed to the **Ternary operator**, a second "else" case is not needed.
 If the condition of the **Logical AND Operator** is not met, the expression simply returns `undefined` resulting in no visible markup for the user interface:

 ```jsx
 render() {